 The email should be simple.
 Include the branded graphic as a header image, key information on how to give, where the donations will be going (annual fund, capital campaign, something else), and of course, answer that oh-so-important question of "why give?"

-You will also need to account for an email on the day after #GivingTuesday to say "thanks!" to all your donors, and let your community know if you met your goal.
+Try to stick to three or fewer emails on the actual day of the event.
+You will also need to account for an email on the day after #GivingTuesday to say "thanks!" to all your donors and let your community know if you met your goal.

-7. Create Targeted PagePops
+7. Create Targeted Page Pops

-While PagePops are a useful tool to get urgent messages out on your homepage, when used strategically, they can drive targeted traffic.
+While Page Pops are useful for getting urgent messages out on your website, they can be a fundraising tool to drive targeted traffic when used strategically.
 Ask yourself — where do our key donors usually go?
-Adding PagePops to your password-protected portals, and other top-hit pages on your website for current constituents and alumni will ensure those you want to see your message, will.
+Adding Page Pops to your website's password-protected portals and other top-visited pages for current constituents and alumni will ensure they see your message.

-8. Promote it on social media
+8. Promote it on Social Media

 Keep in mind that if you have different accounts for alumni and current constituents, you'll want to tailor the message accordingly.
 You'll also want to have a branded hashtag for your campaign to aggregate all your posts into one place.

-Step 2: Throughout the month of November, you'll want to make your community aware that your school is participating in #GivingTuesday, without making it take over your entire feed.
+Step 2: Throughout the month of November, you'll want to make your community aware that your school is participating in #GivingTuesday, without letting it take over your entire feed.
 To maintain a balance of good content your community enjoys, like news, photos, blogs, and videos, we suggest the following sequence: